tombic5/TinyClock/README.md

 # How to install

-Download .zip file and follow [this instructions.](https://www.arduino.cc/en/guide/libraries#toc4)
+Download as .zip file and follow [this instructions.](https://www.arduino.cc/en/guide/libraries#toc4) part "Importing a .zip Library"